Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 acting in accordance with the Intimacy, they may use the Resolve of the Solar instead of their own.

 ### Tireless Burden

 **Type:** Permanent

 Through sheer force of will, the Solar may keep their body healthy, hale, and moving past its natural limits.
 They may go without sleep for an entire week at no consequences (except perhaps to their mood.)
+They still regain health and Motes as if they had slept

 After a week of no sleep, the Solar gains an Intimacy of “Desire to sleep,” and must sleep normally for at least three consecutive nights to remove this temporary Intimacy.

-### Worshipful Lackey Acquisition
+### Toxin Acclimation

 **Type:** Reflexive; Scene
 **Cost:** 1m

-The Solar’s presence alone is enough to summon a group of sycophants from any place that has at least a village-sized population.
-These lackeys become enthralled by the Solar, and are willing to do nearly anything for them.

-The Solar can use these impromptu worshipers to gain a Group Defense bonus (+2 Resolve), or may command to perform an Inconvenient task without a need for a roll.

-The individuals of the group, while denizens of the area, rarely have any special access, knowledge, or social stature that would be useful to the Solar, aside from what is common knowledge among the populace.
+The Exalt resists any mundane toxin, poison, or psychotropic, and is granted +(3) dice to resist any supernatural version.

+As well, they do not suffer ill-effects from mundane drink or other mundane recreational substances.

+### <span class="smallcaps">Unassailable Guardian Posture</span>

+**Type:** Reflexive; Scene
+**Cost: (**1m per Charge)

+None commands the battlefield’s presence as completely as the Solar’s, and assailants must first break themselves upon that bulwark before others.

+Select up to (Essence) charges, spending 1 mote per charge.
+For the remainder of the scene, so long as you are a valid target at the moment of a Strike, you may choose to force assailants to attack you instead of your charges.

 ### Underling-Promoting Touch